-In the United States Uber is the leading ride-hailing company with a market share of over two-thirds.
-Its biggest rival is Lyft in the United States, which offers a similar experience to Uber.
+In the United States, Uber is the leading ride-hailing company, with a market share of over two-thirds.
+Its biggest rival is Lyft, which offers a similar experience to Uber.

 Its Uber Eats business is another revenue stream that brings in significant income for Uber.
 This service is available in many of the countries that Uber serves and covers more markets than any other food delivery service.

 Lyft connects users looking for a ride with drivers in their area.
-It’s a very similar service to Uber and it is common for people to have both apps installed on their phone.
+It’s a very similar service to Uber, and it is common for people to have both apps installed on their phones.

 The company was founded in 2012 by Logan Green and JohnZimmer.
 The company has its headquarters in San Francisco, California, and has grown to operate in over 650 cities in the United States and Canada.

-Lyft has around 30% of the market share for the ride-hailing industry which makes it a major player but lagging behind Uber.
+Lyft has around 30% of the ride-hailing market share, which makes it a major player but lagging behind Uber.

 The company is publicly traded and is listed on Nasdaq under the ticker symbol LYFT.
 In 2020 the company reported total revenue of $2.364 billion and had an operating income of $-1.808 billion.

-The decline in income is also a result of the COVID-19 pandemic which has heavily affected the industry in America.
+The decline in income is also a result of the COVID-19 pandemic, which heavily affected the industry in America.

-Alongside its ride-hailing service, the company has introduced electronic scooter rentals and bicycle sharing schemes in major cities across America.
+Alongside its ride-hailing service, Lyft has introduced electronic scooter rentals and bicycle sharing schemes in major cities across America.

-The company has formed commercial alliances with other hailing companies including Uber to expand its services.
-It is the most popular taxi-hailing service in Asia with around 550 million users registered.
+The company has formed commercial alliances with ride-hailing companies, including Uber, to expand its services.
+It is Asia’s most popular taxi-hailing service, with around 550 million registered users.

 The company is privately held so its financial information is not readily available.
 Its domination of the Chinese and Asian markets has hindered Uber’s growth in the area.

-In 2016 Uber sold its Chinese operations to DiDi in exchange for an 18% stake in the DiDi.
+In 2016 Uber sold its Chinese operations to DiDi for an 18% stake in Didi.
 In 2019 the company reported it generated annual revenue of $9.5 billion.

 Like DiDi, Grab is an Asian company that operates primarily in that part of the world.
 The company was founded in 2012 by Anthony Tan, originally called GrabTaxi.